fetchai/genesis-fetchhub/fetchhub-4/9-software-upgrade-v0.15.0.md

 # Software upgrade

-This guide describes the procedure to upgrade to `fetchd v0.15.0` following the [#39: Upgrade to fetchai Cosmos-SDK v0.20.0 (canonical v0.53.7)](https://www.mintscan.io/fetchai/proposals/39) software upgrade governance proposal.
+This guide describes the procedure to upgrade to the `fetchd v0.15.0` following the [#39: Upgrade to fetchai Cosmos-SDK v0.20.0 (canonical v0.53.7)](https://www.mintscan.io/fetchai/proposals/39) software upgrade governance proposal.

 We kindly ask all validators and node operators to read through the following document carefully, and then wait until the chain reaches the upgrade block height defined in the governance proposal *before* executing the upgrade steps.